Breadcrumb

 - A test to measure levels of uric acid in urine.

-- Imaging tests, such as ultrasound and computed tomography (CT).
+- Imaging tests, like ultrasound and computed tomography.

-While X-rays of extremities (hands and feet) are sometimes useful in the late stages of the disease, X-rays aren't usually helpful in the early diagnosis.
-Pain often causes people to seek medical attention before any long-term changes can be seen on an X-ray.
+While X-rays of feet and hands are sometimes useful in the late stages of gout, X-rays aren't usually helpful in the early diagnosis.
+Pain often causes people to seek medical care before any long-term changes can be seen on an X-ray.
 But X-rays may help to rule out other causes of arthritis.

 Treatment Overview

-The goals of treatment for gout are fast pain relief and prevention of future gout attacks and long-term complications, such as joint destruction and kidney damage.
-Treatment includes medicines and steps you can take at home to prevent future attacks.
+The goals of treatment for gout are fast pain relief and preventing future gout attacks and long-term problems.
+These include joint destruction and kidney damage.

 Specific treatment depends on whether you are having an acute attack or are trying to manage long-term gout and prevent future attacks.